planus-org/planus/README.md

 Our current Minimum Supported Rust Version is 1.57.0.
 When adding features, we will follow these guidelines:

-* We will aim to support the latest four minor Rust versions.
+* We will aim to support the latest five minor Rust versions.
 This gives you a 6 month window to upgrade your compiler.
 * Any change to the MSRV will be accompanied with a minor version bump
 * While the crate is pre-1.0, this will be a change to the patch version.